johannburkard/Waldbeere/README.md

 2. [Go here](https://vwo.com/ab-split-test-duration/) and enter your current conversion rate, the number of variations and the average number of daily visitors.
 3. Click "Calculate Test Duration."

-### I want to split test two totally different designs of a page, how do I do this?
+### How do I split test two totally different designs of a page?

 Put both designs on the same page, wrapped in &lt;div&gt;s.
-Then, simply toogle the CSS display property of both designs.
+Then, toggle the CSS display of both designs.

 ```javascript
 Waldbeere.tests = {